 (Click/tap on any photo to view it larger and click/swipe through all the images on this page.)

-The beautiful and historic southern town of Edenton has garnered regional and national attention the past several years.
-Accolades include Coastal Living Magazine calling it a “Dream Town”, Forbes Magazine naming it one of America’s Prettiest Towns, and it also made the cut in Smithsonian magazine’s America’s 20 Best Towns.
+The beautiful and historic Southern town of Edenton has garnered regional and national attention.
+Accolades include Forbes Magazine naming it one of America’s Prettiest Towns.
+Edenton also made Smithsonian magazine’s list of America’s 20 Best Towns.
 The charming waterfront town may just be one of the friendliest, too!

-Located in the Coastal Plain of northeastern North Carolina, Edenton is the capital of Chowan County, known as the cradle of the colony and named after the region’s indigenous Chowanoac Indians.
-The town, named for the Royal Governor Charles Eden, was a major port in colonial times and served as the first capital of the colony of North Carolina from 1722 to 1743.
-Largely untouched by the Civil War, its architecture dates back to pre-colonial times, with its 1767 Colonial Courthouse considered by many the finest example of Georgian architecture in the South.
+Located on the Inner Banks of North Carolina, Edenton is the capital of Chowan County.
+Blending indigenous and Colonial influences, the county is named for the Chowanoac Indians, while Edenton was named for Royal Governor Charles Eden.
+Edenton, which served as a major Colonial port, was the first Colonial capital of North Carolina from 1722 to 1743.
+Largely untouched by the Civil War, its architecture dates to pre-Colonial times, with its 1767 Colonial Courthouse considered by many to be the finest example of Georgian architecture in the South.

 For some, the discovery begins as soon as they check in at one of the our charming Bed & Breakfasts in Edenton within walking distance of our beautiful waterfront.
 Others may want to begin their journey at the Penelope Barker House Welcome Center to learn more about the 18th Century life in Edenton and at the same time plan your itinerary for the day.
 Admission is free, and be sure to step outside and enjoy the Edenton Bay views — and gentle breeze! — from the back porch.